antsankov/go-live/README.md

 **Docs/Tutorials/Info**: https://antsankov.gitbook.io/go-live/

 A fast, portable Go command line utility that serves a file directory over HTTP.
 Can be used for local web development, production static-site serving, or as a network file host.
-By default, `go-live` serves the directory it is executed in.
+By default, `go-live` serves the directory it is executed in.1.0

 Based on JavaScript's famous `live-server` utility.
 Supports Linux, Windows, and Mac, as well as ARM.
 See TODO list if interested in helping.